-Within the SUB23 site is GUAD1151, the recorded observation of a medieval well.
+Within the fields to the west of the site is GUAD1151, the recorded observation of a medieval well.
 The Red Well, or Chalybeate, is a natural spring that feeds into a square limestone trough with a smaller semi-circular basin used as an overflow.
 It is called 'red' due to the large amount of iron in the water which has left behind red deposits on the trough and surrounding ground.
-The Red Well is also recorded on the

-NMR as monument number 115297.
+The Red Well is also recorded on the NMR as monument number 115297.
 It was used by Llanthony Priory and is believed to date back to the 11th century.